jcheng305/rails_bog_app/README.md

 You'll work through this project as a "time trial."
 You will be building the app 4 times, each time gaining skills through repetition.
 Here's how we want you to work:

-  1. Start by making folder that will hold each of your trial apps.
+  1. Start by making a parent folder that will hold each of your trial apps.
   1. Move through the instructions below to build your bog app.
 Use as many hints as you'd like to check your work and make sure you get through the lab smoothly.
 Commit your work along the way and at the conclusion.
 If you get stuck at any point, feel free to reference the [solution branch](../../tree/solution).
 Take notes on your workflow.
-  1. When you've finished a run, go back to the containing folder and make a new rails app.
+  1. When you've finished a run, go back to the parent folder and make a new rails app.
 Make sure you name it differently (e.g. `bog-app-one`, `bog-app-two`)!
 Watch out that you're not in a nested rails app folder!
   1. Go through the lab another time.
 This time, time yourself on how long it takes you.
 Push yourself to peek at the hints more sparingly and code as much as you can on your own.
 Try not reference the solution; you can look at your first rails app if you're stuck.
 Again, make sure to commit your work.
   1. Repeat the lab a third time.
 Try not to use the instructions to build your bog app and refer to them only when very stuck.
 Time yourself again and aim to build the app faster than you built it the second time around.
 Make sure you have roughly the same number of commits as you had on your second run.
 Version control isn't the place to cut corners!
   1. Repeat the lab a fourth time.
 Time yourself.
 Try to streamline your process.
 Squash bugs faster and try not to look at any resources.
 Commit often and build it as fast as you can!